 Azure Load Balancer

 Azure Load Balancer is an Azure service that allows you to evenly distribute incoming network traffic across a group of Azure VMs or instances in a Virtual Machine Scale Set.
-This integration helps in monitoring inbound and outbound data throughput, outbound flows, and application endpoint's health of your Load Balancers.
+This integration helps in monitoring inbound and outbound data throughput, outbound flows, and the application endpoint health of your Load Balancers.

 Log and metric types